m0therway/pre-order-broadleaf-repo/README.md

 remote: warning: See http://git.io/iEPt8g for more information.
 remote: warning: File admin/target/admin.war is 80.71 MB; this is larger than GitHub's recommended maximum file size of 50 MB
-remote: warning: File site/target/mycompany.war is 81.72 MB; this is larger than GitHub's recommended maximum file size of 50 MB
+remote: warning: File site/target/mycompany.war is 81.72 MB; this is larger than GitHub's recommended maximum file size of 50 MB this is a warning only -- the files have been committed.